11 Best Legal Tech Companies of 2026

 - Docket management: Centralizes court dockets for easy organization and access.

-- Business & litigation intelligence: Identifies patterns in litigation, helping firms assess risks and opportunities.
+- Business & litigation intelligence: Identifies patterns in litigation to help firms assess risks and opportunities.

 - Document retrieval: Automates access to pleadings, motions, and other legal filings.